Copper Halfpenny token, minted by Heaton & Sons of Birmingham, circa 1857. Issued by Smith, Peate & Co. Grocers, Tea & Wine Merchants in Sydney.

 In 1855 Thomas Peate and Alfred Harcourt joined Edward A. Smith to form Smith, Peate and Co., Shipping and Family Grocers and Wine Merchants, in Sydney.
 Peate and Smith's grandfathers, Captain George Peate and William Smith, had been the owners of a trading vessel Sally from 1820-1825.
 During the 1860s the business did well and claimed the patronage of 'His Excellency, the Governor in Chief.'
 In 1880 the business became Peate and Harcourt.
 In 1886 W.H.
 Peate, son of Thomas, moved the business to larger premises, and in 1893 T.J.
 Turton became a partner in the firm.
 The Smiths and Harcourt had all retired from the business by this time.
 The business closed in 1897 and the building was demolished.

 A round copper token (28 mm diameter).
 The token design featuring the name, address, business and foundation date of the issuer: Smith, Peate and Co., 258 & 260 George Street Sydney, grocers, tea dealers, wine merchants.
 The reverse depicts Justice standing facing left, blindfolded and extending balanced scales from her right hand, her left hand rests on an inverted cornucopiae from which fruits flow.
 A sailing ship is seen on the horizon to the left of the figure.
-This token has been cleaned and varnished.
 This was part of a large issuer of tokens production of which involved four obverse and three reverse dies.
 The obverse of all dies bore the same legend.
-This die was characterised by the letters of the words WINE MERCHANTS being 24.5 mm long; 126 dots around the edge and the A of TEA being 1.7 mm from the D of DEALERS.
-This die had chipped slightly at the rim to the left of SYDNEY when this token was struck.
-The reverse die is characterised by the distance of the start and end of the word ESTABLISHED to the horizon is: E to sea 9.8 mm, D to sea 9.6 mm; border of 113 dots.
-The scale bar extended would pass just under the E and through the D of ESTABLISHED.
+This die was characterised by the letters of the words WINE MERCHANTS being 24.9 mm long; 128 dots around the edge and the A of TEA being 2.0 mm from the D of DEALERS.
+This die had the T of ST. re-entered.
+The reverse die is characterised by the distance of the start and end of the word ESTABLISHED to the horizon is: E to sea 9.0 mm, D to sea 10.0 mm; border of 113 dots.
+The scale bar extended would pass through the E and below the D of ESTABLISHED.
 See notes tab for a table of other die variations.

 SMITH, PEATE & Co. / GROCERS / TEA DEALERS / & / WINE MERCHANTS / 258 & 260 / GEORGE ST. / SYDNEY